Transitions Abroad Home.

 The Austrian Heritage

-Village in South Tyrol
+Village in South Tyrol, Italy.

-Isolation Keeps Culture and Traditions Alive
+South Tyrol's Isolation Keeps Culture and Traditions Alive

-Due to the region’s geography of isolated valleys separated by tall mountains, South Tyrol has not only maintained its traditional livelihood based upon agriculture, but also its age-old customs and traditions.
-Folkloric groups and brass bands are popular everywhere, and each village has its own traditional costumes, favorite folk dances, and traditional dishes.
-If you are lucky you might be there in time to attend a village festival or celebration dedicated to a local patron saint, which is a great way to learn about the traditional customs.
+If you are lucky, you might be there in time to attend a village festival or celebration dedicated to a local patron saint, which is a great way to learn about the traditional customs.
 In addition to religious festivals based on the Catholic calendar, there are many other cultural events worth attending, especially in early fall.
-This is not only wine harvest season, but it is also the time to bring the cattle back into the valleys from the high alpine summer pastures.
-This event is celebrated in many towns and villages all over South Tyrol.
-People dress up in traditional costumes, brass bands play traditional music, and dance troupes perform folk dances.
+The fall is wine harvest season and the time to bring the cattle back into the valleys from the high alpine summer pastures.
+The event is celebrated in many towns and villages all over South Tyrol.
+People dress in traditional costumes, brass bands play traditional music, and dance troupes perform folk dances.
 The head bull is lavishly decorated as he is led back from the mountains ahead of the herd.
 The largest of these events is held annually in early October in the village of Meransen just north of the town of Brixen (Italian: Bressanone).
-The end of the harvest season is also the time to show off the products of South Tyrol’s rich agricultural cottage industry.
+The end of the harvest season is also the time to show off the products of South Tyrol's prosperous agricultural cottage industry.
 There are festivals and fairs dedicated to dairy products, sheep, horses, chestnuts, pumpkins, apples, dumplings, cured ham, and wine.

 Toerggelen